 A qualified collaborative lawyer will have an initial consultation with you to discuss your situation in more detail.
 Once we understand your circumstances better, we can provide you with a clearer understanding of how we can help you.
 We will also provide you with a price quotation and a choice of funding methods at the outset.

 Our enquiry lines are open 24 hours a day, every day of the year.

-Call 0800 086 2929, email email@example.com or complete our Free Online Enquiry Form to arrange a free, no-obligation discussion and let our qualified collaborative lawyers explain your legal rights and options.
+Call 0800 086 2929, email email@example.com or complete our Free Online Enquiry Form to arrange an initial consultation and let our qualified collaborative lawyers explain your legal rights and options.